alias454/graylog-formula/README.rst

 ``graylog-repo``
 ------------
-Manage repo file and GPG key on RHEL/CentOS 7 systems
+Manage repo file and GPG key on RHEL/CentOS 7 and Debian systems

 ``graylog-package``
 ------------